Dollar eases as market volatility seen limiting U.S. rate hikes

 Market anxiety has therefore boosted the stock of traditional safe havens such as the yen and Swiss franc, while the oil drop has hammered the commodity-linked Canadian dollar, which dropped to an 11-1/2 year trough against its U.S. counterpart.

-In mid-morning trading, the dollar fell 0.2 percent against the yen at 120.76 yen JPY= and was down 0.2 percent against the Swiss franc at 0.9807 franc CHF=.
+In mid-morning trading, the dollar fell 0.2 percent against the yen at 120.76 yen and was down 0.2 percent against the Swiss franc at 0.9807 franc.

 The euro also benefited from reduced appetite for risk.
 Investors who had held carry positions in which they borrow euros in order to sell them and buy a higher-yielding currency bought them back.

-Earlier, China's yuan hit a 4-1/2-year low against the U.S. dollar in onshore trading CNY=CFXS after the country's central bank again lowered the yuan midpoint rate CNY=SAEC.
+Earlier, China's yuan hit a 4-1/2-year low against the U.S. dollar in onshore trading after the country's central bank again lowered the yuan midpoint rate.
 That followed Friday's announcement of a new trade-weighted index, which some viewed as a green light for further yuan devaluation.

 (Reporting by Gertrude Chavez-Dreyfuss; Additional reporting by Jemima Kelly in London; Editing by Lisa Von Ahn)